Oink70/Bootstrap/README.md

 If no command line argument is entered, the script will exit.

 ## ToDo:
- - Put in unified method for folder names, adhering to PBaaS standards.
+ - fix
- - Add option to verify the last x blocks if reindex and resync is inactive.
+ - Add option to verify the last x blocks if reindex and resync is inactive and supply that info on the webpage.
- - Add in manner of sync (full sync from 0, reindex, or continued where it left of) on the web page.
  - make the sleep periods conditional, based on the wait reason.
- - Add info on webpage on *Genesis synchronized*, *Reindexed*, or *x blocks checked*
+ - Add info on webpage on *Genesis synchronized* or *Reindexed*.
- - Continued testing on VRSCTEST PBaaS chains (current version is only thoroughly tested at VRSC en VRSCTEST).
  - Make new templates in line with the Verus website style.
  - Make zip and tarball optional, defaulting to tarball.
  - Whatever else springs to mind.

 ## Changes:
+ - 2022-03-18; Added the folder name (hex for PBaaS, clear text for `VRSC` or `vrsctest`) to the website
+ - 2022-03-18; Renamed coin PNG files to the identityhex formatted names.
+ - 2022-03-18; Automatic/Manual chain selection.
+ - 2022-03-18; Automatically retrieve PBaaS identityhex and use it as folder/file names, preventing them to have special characters in them.
+ - 2022-03-18; Added `"custom_chain_folder": true|false,` to coin json.
  - 2022-03-17; un-nested commands retrieving current chain status, to improve PBaaS compatibility
  - 2022-03-17; Added current testnet chain jsons
  - 2021-11-23; Prevented edge case where for checks fail if new blocks arrive while checking.